SKB-CGN/ioBroker.energiefluss/README.md

 **Design:**
 - change the color of each item
 - Elements can be selected (circle or rectangle)
-- Texts inside the elements can be modified
+- Texts inside the elements can be modified (<br> works as line-break)
 - %-texts can have different colors as well
 - define different colors for each line
 - define different colors for each animation on the line
 - change thickness of the elments and lines
-- fill the elements with different colors
+- fill the elements with different colors (elements with percent values can be will according to their percent value; if no color is selected, the element is transparent)
 - show/hide shadows of the elements
 - change radius of the circles
 - change width, height and corner rounds of the rectangle